 Vermont Arts Council

-The Vermont Arts Council, an independent nonprofit statewide organization based in Montpelier, seeks an artist services coordinator.
+The Vermont Arts Council, an independent nonprofit statewide organization based in Montpelier, seeks an experienced finance director to oversee financial operations.

 About the Arts Council